Abduiwahb/Replay_Organizer/README.md

 # Replay_Organizer
 This script is intended to be used with [GPU-screen-recorder](https://git.dec05eba.com/gpu-screen-recorder/about/) and that's what I'm using it for.
+Just wanted it to archive it here.

 # Requirement